msprev/panzer/README.rst

                      'stylefull':   STYLEFULL,
                      'styledef':    STYLEDEF,
                      'runlist':     RUNLIST,
-                     'commandline': COMMANDLINE,
                      'options':     OPTIONS}]

--  ``METADATA`` is a copy of the metadata branch of the document's AST (useful for scripts, not useful for filters)
+-  ``METADATA`` is a copy of the metadata branch of the document’s AST (useful for scripts, not useful for filters)

 -  ``TEMPLATE`` is a string with path to the current template